The Dreaming Boy Is a Realist: Light novel

 Written by Okemaru, the series began serialization as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō on December 7, 2018.
+As of August 2023, 210 chapters have been published.
 It was later acquired by Hobby Japan who began publishing it as a light novel with illustrations by Saba Mizore under their HJ Bunko imprint on June 1, 2020.
-As of August 2022, seven volumes have been released.
+As of April 2023, eight volumes have been released.
+The novels are licensed in English by Monogatari Novels.

 Manga

-A manga adaptation illustrated by Popuri Yoshikita began serialization on Kadokawa Shoten's Shōnen Ace Plus website on March 26, 2021.
-As of November 2022, it has been collected in three volumes.
+A manga adaptation illustrated by Popuri Yoshikita was serialized on Kadokawa Shoten's Shōnen Ace Plus website from March 26, 2021 to March 18, 2024.
+It was collected in five volumes from September 25, 2021 to March 26, 2024.

 Anime

 An anime television series adaptation was announced on November 18, 2022.
-It is produced by Studio Gokumi and AXsiZ, and directed by Kazuomi Koga, with scripts written by Michiko Yokote, and character designs handled by Masaru Koseki.
-The series is set to premiere in 2023.
-The opening theme song will be performed by Kaori Ishihara.
+It is produced by Studio Gokumi and AXsiZ, and directed by Kazuomi Koga, with scripts written by Michiko Yokote, character designs handled by Masaru Koseki and music composed by Ryōhei Sataka.
+The series aired from July 4 to September 19, 2023, on TV Tokyo and other networks, including ABEMA.
+The opening theme song is "Paraglider" by Kaori Ishihara, while the ending theme song is "Yume wa Mijikashi Koiseyo Otome" (夢は短し恋せよ乙女) by Akiho Suzumoto.
+Sentai Filmworks licensed the series, and will be streaming it on Hidive.
+Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) and will stream it on Ani-One Asia's YouTube channel.